jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/5-WireUpTheCamera.md

 ### 7. Add a MainViewModel

-In the previous section you added behavior to your login page using a view model, and you will need to do the same for this page.
+In this section you will add behavior to your main page using a view model.

 1. In the Visual Studio Solution Explorer, right-click on **HappyXamDevs** > **ViewModels** > **Add** > **Class**